electron/electron/docs/api/browser-window.md

 #### Event: 'restore'

-Emitted when the window is restored from minimized state.
+Emitted when the window is restored from a minimized state.

 #### Event: 'resize'

-Emitted when the window is getting resized.
+Emitted when the window is being resized.

 #### Event: 'move'

-Emitted when the window is getting moved to a new position.
+Emitted when the window is being moved to a new position.

 __Note__: On macOS this event is just an alias of `moved`.